rickyLuke/dashboard_template/README.md

    - If set to false, you get to the login page
    - That can be cnahged to match your authorization policy accordingly

-   - To add sidebar links:
+   - To add navigation links:
    ```php
    <?php
    $features = [